 Exercise 6 – Rx’s concurrency model and synchronization support

 Objective: Rx employs a free world with regards to concurrency of data sources and operators that act upon those.
 This means that an observer’s On methods can be called from any “context”, which typically boils down to threads.
 As an example, since an event in a UI framework is raised on the UI thread, FromEventPattern’s call to OnNext with the event’s data will also happen on that thread.
-In contrast, when a timer from the System.Threading namespace is used (e.g. through the use of the GenerateWithTime operator), its messages will come out on a different (threadpool worker) thread.
+In contrast, when a timer from the System.Threading namespace is used (e.g. through the use of the Generate operator), its messages will come out on a different (threadpool worker) thread.
 Rx has ways to introduce concurrency known as schedulers and has operators that deal with synchronization onto a specific scheduler.
 We’ll have a look at those now.